jiangtj/hexo-theme-cake/lib/extend/README.md

 # Extend

-Here is an independent module, it can belong to the cake theme, but can also be easily separated into a plug-in, and any other themes use it.
+Here is an independent module based on [hexo-extend-injector2](https://github.com/jiangtj/hexo-extend-injector2).
+It can belong to the cake theme, but can also be easily separated into a plug-in, and any other themes use it.

 **The configuration here needs to be configured in hexo instead of the theme**